damianhakert/damianhakert.github.io/source/_posts/2016-03-29-gitlab-runner-1-1-released.markdown

 Read the [revised documentation][doc-improved].

 ## Changelog

-These are not all the changes introduced by with GitLab Runner 1.1.
-Here is the complete list:
+So far we described the biggest features, but these are not all the changes introduced with GitLab Runner 1.1.
+We know that even the smallest change can make a difference in your workflow, so here is the complete list:

 ```
 - Use Go 1.5